 A Relief Fund with Heart

-And we’re not stopping there.
-We’re also funding a safety-net for restaurant workers – the servers, cooks, and dishwashers at the heart of restaurants.
-To learn more about hardship grants for restaurant workers click here.
+Restaurants Care was created in 2017 as a safety-net for food and beverage workers, and that hasn’t stopped!
+Year-round we help the servers, cooks, and dishwashers at the heart of restaurants.
+To learn more about hardship grants for food and beverage workers click here.

 What resilience looks like

 Grants for kitchen equipment or retention bonuses

 Customer of PG&E

 Open for at least one full year

 Consideration given to women + people of color